expln/metamath-lamp/docs/guide.md

 * Trash can: Delete the selected statement(s).
 * Duplicated "+": Copy the selected statement.
 * Merge: Merge the selected statements (they must be similar).
-* Magnifying glass: search for an existing statement in the current context;
+* Magnifying glass: search for a statement pattern in the current context.
-  the selected one (if any) will be added as a new statement.
+  The selected pattern one (if any) will be added as a new statement.
-  See below for more about searching.
+  See below for more about search patterns.
 * A arrow: Apply a substitution to all selected statements.
 * Network: Unify.
 If no statements are selected, it will attempt to unify all statements to create a proof.
 If a statement is selected, it will